 Swimming, chess and culinary arts are my favorite activities.
 This is my first year at Camp Junior, and in the past, I was in the Friendly Towns program.
 I like how lively the camp is and how I meet so many people – it’s a great place to come to get out of the city and take a break.
 You meet new people, learn new things and get to try things you have never done before.Elicia, 14, Camper

 My favorite part of camp is learning to swim!
 I am super happy I came to camp this year.
 I want to come back next year, and someday I hope to become a CIT and counselor!Kashmier, 12, Camper

 As a CIT, I’m proud of the patience I’ve developed.
 I’ve learned to take a step back and understand everyone’s feelings – good leaders know how to be there for campers.
 I hope everyone can have this experience – it’s nice to get time in nature to reset and meet new people.
 You become a family here – it makes you want to come back every year.Maranely , 16, Counselor-in-Training

 As a CIT, I have learned so many things, and being away from home, I have gained so much responsibility.
 The campers help make it such a great experience – the younger kids have a lot of energy and are very competitive.
 I love the opportunities that The Fresh Air Fund gives – a lot of kids in my neighborhood don’t get to have a job like this or be in a place like this.
 Same thing for the kids – I know this is a great opportunity for them to be at a place like this.Angel, 16, Counselor-in-Training

 - Music, Art and Dance classes

 - And much more!

-Campers live in rustic cabins that house 8 campers and 2 staff.
-All cabins have electricity.
+Campers live in rustic cabins which do have electricity.
 All bathrooms have indoor plumbing and electricity and are located a short walk from the cabins.